 - Select a tab or open a new one to exit Incognito mode.

 Once you exit Incognito mode, the dark gray highlights on the navigation menu and the search bar should turn white.

 What are Private Browsing and Incognito mode?

-At their core, Private Browsing and Incognito mode are local privacy features.
-They keep your browsing and search history private from other people that may use the same device.
+At their core, Private Browsing and Incognito mode are temporary private sessions that only work locally.
+They keep your browsing and search history private from other people who may use the same device.
 No browsing data stays on the device once you’re done with your private session.